joanseg/The-Positioning-Manual/chapters/13-What-you-will-need-to-turn-your-specialization-decision-into-valuable-expertise.md

 The final ingredient of my suggested accelerator is to publish to your audience at high frequency, at least for the first few years after you've gotten serious about cultivating expertise.
 High frequency publication is when you publish at least 3 times per week, every week.
 Having done this myself since January 2016, I can tell you the easiest version is to publish something every day that you work.
 So if you work a typical 5-day week, then publish 5 times per week.

 Before I started daily publication, I was lucky to publish something twice per month, and it was a struggle.
 The first 90 days of publishing daily were brutally hard for me, and then it got easier.
-After about a year of publishing daily, I found it dramatically easier to publish something worth reading *daily* than I did to publish something worth reading *twice per month*.
+After about a year of publishing daily, I found it dramatically easier to publish something worth reading *daily* than I did to publish something worth reading *once per month*.
 Daily habits are simply easier to execute on after they're in place.

 Publishing at high frequency simply offers you more opportunities to work on cultivating self-made expertise.
 This means that you will more quickly exhaust what you think you know about your area of expertise, and when you reach this limit, you'll face a small crisis of confidence.
 "Is this all I have to say about this topic?".

 If you persist instead of retreating or giving up, this crisis can lead you to look closer, dig deeper, and cultivate new expertise to share with your audience.
-You'll realize the limit you reached was a self-imposed limit, and the true boundaries of your expertise are much further away than you thought.
+You'll realize the limit you reached was a self-imposed limit, and the true boundaries of your expertise are much more expansive than you thought.

 What creates this crisis-breakthrough dynamic is an unwavering commitment to publishing daily.
-If you promise to yourself and your audience that you will show up in their inbox in a way that creates value for them at least 3 days per week every week and if your intention also is to help them by cultivating expertise, then you *will* become the self-made expert they need.
+If you promise to yourself and your audience that you will show up in their inbox in a way that creates value for them at least 3 days per week every week and if your intention also is to help them by cultivating your expertise, then you *will* become the self-made expert they need.
 And you will do so faster than you thought possible.
 Not overnight, but much faster than you would have thought.

 Publishing at high frequency does some interesting things in the minds of your audience too.
 It portrays you as someone with a well of expertise so deep that you just can't help but share it generously and frequently.
 There's so much of it that you _simply must_ share it often.
 For subscribers that enjoy your email list, your regular publishing creates an addictive relationship with you.
 They look forward to hearing from you and are disappointed if they don't hear from you when expected.